nchristie/robogo/docs/write_up/project_report_text.md

 The front-end is implemented using Django's templating functionality which in turn uses Jinja scripting.
 The board is rendered using "+" to represent empty intersections, "●" to represent black stones and "○" to represent white stones.

 ## V. Testing and Error Handling
-#### i.
-Test driven development
+A. Test driven development
-TODO COMPLETE THE TDD SECTION OF THE REPORT (MOVE SOME THINGS OVER FROM REFLECTIVE ESSAY) This section of the report will discuss the concept of test driven development (TDD) and how it was used during the writing of the code.
-Please see `games/tests` for the tests written on the code in this project, further explanation to follow.
+This section of the report will discuss the concept of test driven development (TDD) and how it was used during the writing of the code.
+Please see `games/tests` for the tests written on the code in this project.

-#### ii.
-Error-handling
-TODO COMPLETE THE ERROR HANDLING SECTION OF THE REPORT (MOVE SOME THINGS OVER FROM REFLECTIVE ESSAY) This section of the report will discuss the importance of error handling and how it's used in the software.
-At present there is very little error handling - only one try/except block.
-As the project develops more error handling will be included.
+Code was written for the most part using test driven development (TDD).
+First a failing test would be written for a new feature, then the code was written to allow that test to pass.
+A big advantage to this style of working is as new features were developed they could break old features.
+It was possible to see when features had been broken straight away by running the test suite, and the tests also guided as to what had gone wrong.
+There were some drawbacks to the TDD approach.
+One was that a lot of test pollution was encountered: where fixtures set up for one test ended up transferring over to new tests.
+This slowed down development quite a lot while investigating the source of the errors.
+When tests failed the initial assumption was that the software had a bug, and it took some time to establish that it was issues in the test environment.
+Greater research into the causes of test pollution and solutions for it would have been researched given more time on the project, but with limited time inelegant work-arounds were used including creating unique variable names within each test and manually deleting object members in the test code in order to ensure they were clean before the test took place.

+B. Error handling
+While coding, it was beneficial to include error handlers for a range of scenarios.
+Placing the errors at the lowest possible level and providing meaningful messages was the best strategy for example, in earlier iterations of the code the `MinimaxNode` class had a score and there was a setter for that score:

+Following is an example of set_score being called from within the algorithm which executed minimax with alpha-beta pruning:
+In the above example if there were a type error in the code which returns the best score and it returned neither an integer nor a float, then this would be raised by the error handler in the `set_score` function.
+This code was deprecated eventually as discussed elsewhere in the report, but was highly useful during development to observe what the algorithm was doing and flag when there had been an error and why early on.

 #### Observations
 TODO WRITE UP MY OBSERVATIONS